dilshankarunarathne/cpp-notes/README.md

 # Concurrency

 There are two approaches to concurrent programming.
-The first is multiprocessing.
+The first is **multiprocessing**.
 In this approach there are multiple processes, each process with a single thread, and the processes communicate with each other in preliminary ways such as files, pipes, message queues and etc. But it is usually slow and complicated to start a lot of processes.
 Also, processes take a considerable amount of overhead, so one process would not accidently step onto another process.
-The second method of concurrent programming is multithreading.
+The second method of concurrent programming is **multithreading**.
 In this approach, one process contains two or more threads, and those threads communicate with each other by using shared memory.
 A thread is considered to be a light weight process, so they are easy and fast to start.
 Threads also takes very lower overhead.
 Communicating through a shared memory is much faster than communicating through pipelines or files.
 The downsides of multithreading are, that they are difficult to implement, and they cannot run on distributed systems.

 --------------------------------------------------------------------------